BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 [Major](sec-diatonic-scale) and [minor scales](sec-minor-scale) are very prominent.
 They are widely used in all areas of music compositions.
 Interestingly, for each *major scale* there is a corresponding *minor scale* which consists of the exact same *pitch classes*, e.g. **C** (C major) corresponds to **Am** (A minor).
-This relationship is often depicted as the so called *circle of fifth*, we computed with by adding **perfect fifths**.
+This relationship is often depicted as the so-called *circle of fifths*, which we computed by adding **perfect fifths**.

 ```{figure} ../../../figs/composing/circle-of-fifths-dark.png
 ---